YannisSefsaf/TOP_ToDoList/README.md

 </ul>

 <h2>Getting Started</h2>
-<p>To get started with the ToDoList App, simply visit the live demo page at https://yannissefsaf.github.io/TOP_ToDoList/.
-There's no need to download or install anything!</p>
+<p>To get started with the ToDoList App, simply visit the live demo page at https://yannissefsaf.github.io/TOP_ToDoList/</p>

 <h2>Usage</h2>
 <p>To use the app, simply add your todos and projects using the input fields provided.
 You can sort your todos by clicking on the sort button.
 To expand a todo and view its details, click on the arrow next to the todo.
 To edit or delete a todo or project, hover over it and click on the appropriate button.</p>